curvednebula/curvednebula.com/src/colorpalette/index.md

 This is a color palette generator built for interface work.
 Pick a base color with the hue, saturation, and value sliders — or drop in a hex value — and it derives a complete palette using classic color theory.
 Each hue in the scheme comes with five levels, from a pale tint through the base color to a deep shade.

 Where it goes further than a swatch generator is what happens next.
 The preview lays your palette out as a working interface in both a light and a dark theme, so you can see the colors doing real jobs before you commit to them.
 The exports then name every color by the job it does — page background, card surface, border, heading, body text, primary button — which means what you copy is a set of design tokens ready to paste into a stylesheet, not a bag of hex values you still have to assign.
 Take it as a hex list, as CSS custom properties, or as JSON, or save the palette as an image.
-Everything is calculated in your browser, and nothing is uploaded.

 ## How to build a UI color palette